Zenkaikon

-Zenkaikon is a multi-genre convention held during spring at the Lancaster County Convention Center in Lancaster, Pennsylvania.
+Zenkaikon is a multi-genre convention held during March at the Lancaster County Convention Center and Holiday Inn Lancaster in Lancaster, Pennsylvania.
 The convention was formerly based around King of Prussia, Pennsylvania (a Philadelphia suburb).
 Zenkaikon's name is a portmanteau of Zentrancon (science-fiction convention) and Kosaikon (anime convention), created when they merged in 2006.
 The convention has an all-volunteer staff.

 Programming

-The convention typically offers anime and live action screenings, AMV's, artist alley, concerts, cosplay masquerade, costume competitions, dances, dealers room, formal costume ball, game shows, iron cosplay, karaoke, LARP, live bands, maid cafe, manga library, panels, tabletop gaming, vendors, video gaming, and workshops.
+The convention typically offers anime and live action screenings, AMV's, artist alley, concerts, cosplay masquerade, costume competitions, dances, dealers room, formal costume ball, game shows, iron cosplay, karaoke, LARP, live bands, maid cafe, manga library, panels, swap meet, tabletop gaming, vendors, video gaming, and workshops.

 In 2015, the charity auction benefited the Lymphoma Research Foundation and raised over $1,800.
 The foundation was chosen due to the death of guest CJ Henderson from Lymphoma.
 In 2017, the charity auction benefited Ocean Conservancy.
 In 2018, the charity auction benefited The AbleGamers Foundation.
 2019's charity was the Arch Street Center.
+2025's charity was the Lancaster Public Library.